amplitude/amplitude-dev-center/docs/experiment/general/experiment-event-tracking.md

 Amplitude Experiment's *end-to-end* platform relies on two events, [assignment](#assignment-events) and [exposure](#exposure-events), and an [experiment user property](#experiment-user-properties) per experiment, to enable experiment analysis, monitoring, and debugging.

-Using the **Amplitude defined exposure or assignment events** as your experiment's exposure event **is recommended** to ensure the correct [experiment user property](#experiment-user-properties) is set when the exposure is ingested.
-Custom exposure events may be ingested before the experiment user property is set, which would not count in experiment analysis.
+Amplitude recommends you to use **Amplitude defined exposure or assignment events** as your experiment's exposure event to ensure the correct [experiment user property](#experiment-user-properties) is set when the exposure is ingested.
+Custom exposure events may be ingested before the experiment user property is set, which don't count in experiment analysis.

 <table>
     <tbody>